 While this is a great start, you can continue to evolve this game as kids get older.
 Making faces in a mirror is a great way to show kids all the different emotions.
 When you make a happy face, say “HAPPY!”, then make a sad face and say “SAD”.
 This adds the next layer to your child learning more about the emotions that they experience.

-The best example of this, is, of course, the temper tantrum.
+The best example of this is, of course, the temper tantrum.
 Most parents are familiar with the stage of angrily kicking, hitting, and screaming that almost all kids go through at some point.
-What is frustrating for most parents is that a child can get set off but almost anything from hitting their toe to their goldfish cracker having a small crack in it.
+What is frustrating for most parents is that a child can get set off by almost anything, from hitting their toe to their goldfish cracker breaking.

 We’ve talked already about helping your child identify the emotion that they might be feeling, but now it’s time to work with them to properly manage that emotion.

-In the case of a temper tantrum, giving your child alternative outward expressions is key to making sure they are not doing things that hurt themselves or others.
-Some good examples of alternate expressions are things like big deep breaths, squeezing a stuffed animal, or coloring hard with a crayon.
-The sooner you can get your child away from what are called “damaging” expressions, the better.
+In the case of a temper tantrum, giving your child alternative outward expressions is key to making sure they aren’t doing things that hurt themselves or others.
+Some good examples of alternate expressions are big deep breaths, squeezing a stuffed animal, or coloring hard with a crayon.
+The sooner you can get your child away from “damaging” expressions, the better.